Reconnecting landscapes in south-west WA

 - The Nature Conservancy's mission is to preserve the plants, animals and natural communities that represent the diversity of life on Earth by protecting the lands and waters they need to survive.

 - Friends of the Fitzgerald River National Park supports and promotes the appreciation, enjoyment and study of the Fitzgerald River National Park in a manner consistent with its high conservation values.

 Private conservation buyers

 Private landholders are contributing to Gondwana Link by buying and managing private conservation properties in the area.
-Eddy and Donna Wajon purchased Chingarrup Sanctuary 11 years ago, and Bill and Jane Thompson bought Yarraweyah Falls three years ago, becoming the first resident private conservation owners on the project.
+Eddy and Donna Wajon purchased Chingarrup Sanctuary in 2002, and Bill and Jane Thompson bought Yarraweyah Falls in 2012, becoming the first resident private conservation owners on the project.
 Under partnership agreements we contribute to annual work programs on their properties.